Table of contents

-When a well-known hotel chain was building a new location, passersby found a variety of large, colourful QR codes in the window.
+When a well known hotel chain was building a new location in downtown Philadelphia, passersby found a variety of large, colorful QR codes in the window.
 Anyone whose curiosity was piqued could scan the codes with smartphones, where they found a variety of fun results.
 For example, one QR code sent the user to a video that highlighted a local artist whose work was being featured inside the hotel.
 Another provided sneak peeks of the trendy hotel’s interior.
 And another delivered a playlist of music that fit the hotel’s unique vibe.

 This clever campaign delivered what it set out to do: creating hype around the opening of the hotel.
 It’s just one of many examples showcasing innovative QR code uses.